booleanbites/houzi-doc/_docs/houzi-builder/12_customize-add-property-form.md

 This guide consists of following sections.

 [Add New Page](#add-new-page)
 This section guides through all the steps related to adding new Form Page.
+You can have *single* or *multiple* form pages (as per you desired) for **Add Property** purposes.

 [Add New Section](#add-new-section)
 This section guides through all the steps related to adding new Form Section.
+In a Form Page, you can have *single* or *multiple* form sections (as per you desired).

 [Add New Field](#add-new-field)
 This section guides through all the steps related to adding new Form Field.
+In a Form Page, you can have *single* or *multiple* form fields (as per you desired).

 # Add New Page